ofhouse/babel-plugin-ng-hot-reload/README.md

 Since this plugin only requires babel, you can use every build tool which supports hot-module-replacement.<br />
 You can check out the [Parcel / TypeScript example](./examples/typescript-parcel/) to see how it works with other bundlers than webpack.

-Unfortunatly there are currently an issue related to parcel:
+Unfortunatly there is currently an issue related to parcel:

 - No hot-module-replacement for HTML templates ([parcel#943](https://github.com/parcel-bundler/parcel/issues/943))